algorithmiaio/api-docs/source/includes/_algorithmbasics.md

 View your last 30-days of account usage on your account page.
 </aside>

 ## Permissions

+Permissions can be found on the algorithm description page.
+The algorithm's author can indicate if the algorithm will require internet access, call other algorithms, or if the users can view the source code.
+Some of these permissions will affect the amount of credits needed to run the algorithm.
+Be sure to check out the algorithm's permissions section on the description page for more information.

 ### Internet Access

+Many of the algorithms in the marketplace can be run without accessing the internet.
+Some algorithms require retrieving or sending data outside of the Algorithmia platform during execution.
+If an algorithm's permissions indicate that it requires internet access, please be aware that there is the potential for your data to leave the Algorithmia platform.

 ### Calls Other Algorithms

+Some algorithms call other algorithms in order to combine algorithms and parallelize workloads.
+This permission is listed on the description page so that you can determine if the algorithm will incur additional usage and royalty costs.

 ### Source Code Visibility

+Algorithm authors have the option of choosing to open source their algorithm.
+Open source algorithms have a button on the description to "View Source" and anyone can see the internal code of the algorithm.
+If an algorithm is closed source, this means that only the author has the ability to view the code.
+Note that open source algorithms still accrue fees for usage and may have a royalty fee.

 ## Versioning

 Each algorithm follows the same versioning scheme composed of a revision number, minor version number, and major version number.
-This allows algorithm developers the ability to update and improve their algorithms while maintaining a dependable version for comsumers to call.
+This allows algorithm developers the ability to update and improve their algorithms while maintaining a dependable version for consumers to call.

 ### Revisions (-.-.z)